 If Winning Requires Burnout, We’re Ready for a New Game

 Consider this your "how to avoid it" manual for overdrive and burnout worship.
-Winning at hustle culture is selling your creative soul to become zombified.
-And avoiding zombification in nearly impossible in a world raising everyone inside a system calibrated to maximize fatigue as it fuels itself with our collective life force then "blesses" everyone with endless exhaustion and empty victories.
-Once you see it you cannot (will not) unsee it.
-It's forever etched in your brain as "reserved for the biters."
+Winning at hustle culture means trading your soul for zombification.
+All creatives are a little zombified.
+It's nearly impossible to avoid.
+The system that raised us is calibrated to maximize fatigue; fueling itself on our collective life force and "gifting" everyone empty victories.
+Shallow pats on the back that deepen our exhaustion.
+Once you see its endless reach, you cannot (will not) unsee it.
+A perspective forever etched in your brain as "reserved for the biters."
+There are way too many biters.

 Are you ready to ditch the grind and reclaim your vitality?
 Pony thinks you should.
 And if Pony could do the hard work for you, you know he would.
 For now it's every creative for themselves, like the Jim Rohn quote states, "You can’t hire someone else to do your push-ups for you.”